 The word yojan or yojana was borrowed into English in the 18th century from Hindi, but it derives ultimately from a Sanskrit word meaning “yoking.”
 Literally, it refers to the distance a yoked animal can be expected to walk before needing to rest or be unyoked—but according to Noah Webster, you can use it as just another name for a distance of five miles.
-Webster’s definition was probably based on an earlier explanation of the term that stated “the circumference of the Earth is equal to 5,059 yojunus,” which given a circumference of 24,901 miles makes one yojan equal to 4.92 miles.
-Other dictionaries are much less precise however, with the Oxford English Dictionary pointing out that, given the word’s literal meaning, in its native India it’s variously used to refer to a distance of anything from four to ten miles.
+Webster’s definition was probably based on an earlier explanation of the term that stated “the circumference of the Earth is equal to 5059 yojunus,” which, given a circumference of 24,901 miles, makes one yojan equal to 4.92 miles.
+Other dictionaries are much less precise, however, with the OED pointing out that, given the word’s literal meaning, it’s variously used to refer to a distance of anything from four to 10 miles in its native India.

-A yoke-fellow or yoke-mate is a 16th century word for a co-worker or colleague, or someone who is involved alongside you in an arduous or unpleasant task, whereas…
+A yoke-fellow or yoke-mate is a 16th-century word for a co-worker or colleague, or someone who is involved alongside you in an arduous or unpleasant task.

 The unploughed, overgrown edge of a field is the yorkroom.

 In the 17th century, the people of England’s largest county (now divided into four smaller counties, or “ridings”) gained an unjust reputation for being penny-pinching and dishonest.
 As a result, to Yorkshire someone came to mean to cheat or dupe them; a Yorkshire bite is a particularly cunning ploy; and, in 19th-century slang, a Yorkshire compliment was “a gift useless to the giver and not wanted by the receiver.”